Overview: Importing VMs, LPARs, and vApps into Skytap

 Process the import

-Skytap provides three import tools:
+Skytap provides these import tools:

 - The Advanced Import Service, which supports shipping VMs to Skytap for processing.